 Such a big jump came as a shock early on for Mary Joy Tabal.
 Who collapsed in her first 10,000m race.

 Two years later, she burst onto the Milo Marathon Champion scene in 2013, dethroning then back-to-back Milo Champion Mary Grace Delos Santos.
-Mary Joy Tabal went on win 2014, 2015, 2016 editions.
+Mary Joy Tabal went on to win 2014, 2015, and 2016 editions.

 In the process, she qualified for the Rio Olympic Games.
 And became the First woman from the Philippines to participate in the Olympic Games.

 Moto race essentially helped her; she trained in Japan and then Italy, with her sponsors’ help.

 Mary Joy Tabal and Philip Duenas also give back to the sport by providing a grass-roots program that assists kids similar to Joy from low-income families around Cebu.